 ZZ Plant Benefits

 Eternity plants can remove benzene, toluene, ethylbenzene, and xylene from indoor air [2].
 Benzene can cause damage to the immune system and affect the production of red blood cells [3].
-It has the potential to improve your air quality and subsequently protect your health.
+It can improve your air quality and subsequently protect your health.

-Additionally, the plant is incredibly easy to care for and can survive in varying lighting and moisture conditions.
+Additionally, the plant is straightforward to care for and can survive in varying lighting and moisture conditions.
+That’s why caring for ZZ plants is so rewarding; they’re resilient and able to adapt, bringing beauty and purifying benefits to your indoor environment.

 References: